Auto Tips & Advice

 How do I maximize the life of my EV tires?

-As for any other tires, there are two main ways you can protect your EV tires and thereby optimize their lifetime: maintenance and driving style.
+As with any other tire, there are two main ways you can protect your EV tires and thereby optimize their lifetime: maintenance and driving style.

 EV tire maintenance involves monitoring the pressure, alignment and wear.
 The pressure should be adapted depending on the load being carried.
 But how do you find out the ideal tire pressure?
 It’s simple!
 Cars feature a sticker from the manufacturer, often inside the driver’s door or fuel cap, which indicates the recommended pressure for specific tire sizes.
 There are also recommendations according to whether the car is loaded or not.